khanhn201/nekRS/examples/turbChannel_smartredis/README.md

 QUEUE # name of the queue to run on
 ```

-The script generate the config file for the workflow (`ssim_config.yaml`) and the run script to execute with
+The script generates the config file for the workflow (`ssim_config.yaml`) and the run script to execute with
 ```bash
 ./run.sh
 ```